-Construction Product Regulations (CPR) are a set of European Union (EU) directives that apply to construction products that sell or distribute within the EU single market.
+Construction Products Regulation (CPR) are a set of European Union (EU) directives that apply to construction products that sell or distribute within the EU single market.
 CPR applies to construction products covered by the Construction Products Directive (CPD or 89/106/EEC).
 The CPR establishes the essential requirements that construction products must meet and ensures that these products are safe, reliable, and perform as intended.
 These requirements are designed to ensure the safety, performance, and sustainability of construction products and to harmonise the technical requirements across the EU’s industry.

 The essential requirements of the CPR cover a wide range of areas.
 BRE Global Ireland can help with certification for the following product types: